(City of Pocatello Press Release, January 3, 2022; Photo Credit: City of Pocatello)

 The Mayoral Scholarship Committee will then evaluate each application and make awards based on the information provided.
-The committee will consider financial need, learning goals, and other items that could impede the student’s pursuit of a higher education.
+The committee will consider financial needs, learning goals, and other items that could impede the student’s pursuit of higher education.

 Students with questions about the scholarship can contact Anne Nichols, Administrative Services Manager, at 208-234-6163.